Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Remove SharePoint Group
 -----------------------------------------
-Removes the SharePoint group by a specified name with the help of Microsoft Flow.
+Removes the SharePoint group by a specified name with the help of Power Automate (Microsoft Flow).

 .. rubric:: Input Parameters